 To adjust or not to adjust?
 Yoga consent is a key question for teachers and students, says Paula Hines

-A few years back I wrote a piece for this magazine that posed the question: what makes an effective teacher?
+A few years back I wrote a piece for OM Yoga that posed the question: what makes an effective teacher?
 At the time I was prompted to write it because I’d overheard a conversation about teachers who did strong hands-on adjustments as being better teachers than those who did not.
 In the years that have followed, it feels as though certain aspects of the yoga landscape have shifted, including scandals involving high-profile teachers who abused their positions and the emergence of MeToo.

 Consent is not something that always comes to mind with yoga adjustments or assists (‘assist’ being a preferable description and distinction for some, as the word ‘adjustment’ can suggest correcting something that is wrong).
 However, consent does matter here.